metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 Falcons are just getting gashed by the Seahawks tailbacks in the first drive.

 Dean Pees seems to prefer dime packages on third down.

+This Falcons offense has some fun potential.
+Having Mariota run a read-option, using hard play-action fakes to open up space for receivers, Mariota willing to throw the ball deep...